for-giobbe/phy/2021/README.md

 ```
 to cafe/cafe_commands.cpp

-If is still failing try to search a solution in their [ghithub page](https://github.com/hahnlab/CAFE/issues?q=is%3Aissue+) - at the end you are bioinformaticians ;).
+If is still failing try to find a solution in their [ghithub page](https://github.com/hahnlab/CAFE/issues?q=is%3Aissue+) - at the end you are bioinformaticians ;).

 #### 2nd environment: python 2.7 (necessary for PartitionFinder)